 - Applications will be processed on a first-come/first-served basis, with scheduling priority given to Pasadena-based exhibitors and exhibitors who have not previously presented an exhibit.
 Exhibit quality shall also be considered.

-- The schedule of exhibits after deadline is at the discretion of the committee.
+- The schedule of exhibits after deadline is at the discretion of the Library Director.

 - Exhibits representing an “opposing viewpoint” to a previous exhibit will be given priority scheduling when possible in order to present a broad spectrum of opinion on a variety of subjects.

 - Use of library exhibit space will be limited to the type of exhibit stated on the approved application.
-The Director of the Department of Information Services shall be notified of any changes in the type of exhibit schedules two weeks in advance.
+At least two weeks in advance, the Executive Assistant shall be notified of any changes in the type of exhibit.

-- The Librarian III – Outreach Services will review all exhibit applications to ensure compliance with this policy.
+- The Executive Assistant will review all exhibit applications to ensure compliance with this policy.
 Exhibits will be reviewed following installation to verify compliance.